smin95/datavizTips/README.md

-# Source Code for the Paper Entitled "Ten simple rules for performing clear and reproducible data visualization"
+# Source Code for the Paper Entitled "Eleven quick tips for performing clear and reproducible data visualization"

 Seung Hyun Min